JohnCoene/javascript-for-r/_book/1-02-basics.md

 )
 ```

-However, how does one use it in R markdown or shiny?
-Well merely placing it in the Shiny UI or an evaluated R markdown chunk will the job.
+However, how does one use it in R markdown or Shiny?
+Well, merely placing it in the Shiny UI or an evaluated R markdown chunk will do the job.

 ```r
 # place it in the shiny UI